Followers

 Post-Public Life

-Denied re-election in 1816, the passionate, controversial and often quarrelsome Pickering retired to private life on a farm near Salem, where he pioneered improvements in agriculture.
-He died in Salem in January 1829 leaving a legacy of pugnacious and relentless public service as an effective military and civilian administrator who helped create and build a new nation.
-But he was also as one of the original proponents of factionalism as well as partisan and regional struggles within the political arena.
+Denied re-election in 1816, the passionate, controversial, and often quarrelsome Pickering retired to private life on a farm near Salem, where he pioneered improvements in agriculture.
+He died in Salem in January 1829, leaving a legacy of pugnacious and relentless public service as an effective military and civilian administrator who helped create and build a new nation.
+However, he was also one of the original proponents of factionalism, as well as partisan and regional struggles within the political arena.

 Salem MA waterfront